huggingface/blog/hardware-partners-program.md

-# Hugging Face Hardware Partners Program - Optimus release blog post
+# Introducing 🤗 Optimum: The Optimization Toolkit for Transformers at Scale

 This post is the first step of a journey for Hugging Face to democratize state-of-the-art **Machine Learning production performance**.
-To get there, we won’t be walking alone, we will work hand in hand with our Hardware Partners, as we have with Intel below.
+To get there, we will work hand in hand with our Hardware Partners, as we have with Intel below.
 Join us in this journey, and follow Optimum, our new open source library!

-## Introducing 🤗 Optimum: The Optimization toolkit for Transformers at scale
+## Why 🤗 Optimum?
 ### 🤯 Scaling Transformers is hard

 What do Tesla, Google, Microsoft and Facebook all have in common?